 Naxos, the record label, has transformed into a virtual encyclopaedia of classical music with a catalogue of unparalleled depth and breadth.
-Innovative strategies for recording exciting new repertoire with exceptional talent have enabled the Naxos label to develop one of the largest and fastest-growing catalogues of unduplicated repertoire.
+Innovative strategies for recording exciting new repertoire with exceptional talent have enabled Naxos Records to develop one of the largest and fastest-growing catalogues of unduplicated repertoire.
 Some 11,000 titles are currently available at affordable prices, recorded in state-of- the-art sound, both in hard format and on digital platforms.
-Naxos works with artists of the highest calibre and its recordings have been recognised with numerous Grammy® awards, Penguin Guide 3-star recommendations, Gramophone Editor’s Choice Awards and many other international honours.
+Naxos works with artists of the highest calibre and its recordings have been recognised with numerous GRAMMY® awards, Penguin Guide 3-star recommendations, Gramophone Editor’s Choice Awards and many other international honours.

-The Naxos label also has gained stature by pioneering groundbreaking projects like the American Classics series.
-Currently numbering about 200 titles, the series is set to be the most comprehensive recording project of American concert music ever attempted.
+Naxos Records also has gained stature by pioneering groundbreaking projects like the American Classics series.
+Currently numbering about 500 titles, the series is set to be the most comprehensive recording project of American concert music ever attempted.
 Naxos is also leading the field with the landmark Naxos Historical Series.
 The releases in this massive restoration project are engineered by leading restoration engineers/artists.
 The series covers all genres of classical music as well as legends of jazz and pop music from the first half of the 20th century.
 Other notable Naxos series include Japanese Classics, Spanish Classics, Early Music, Organ Encyclopaedia, the Guitar Collection, and Opera Classics.
 The catalogue of Naxos World, a pioneering world music label, includes international music of many different cultures and genres, folk, pop and classical alike.

 All this, together with the development of a range of apps and ebooks, demonstrates the Naxos commitment to providing the best possible access to recorded classical music in the world.